-- This product is not intended for street use.
-Avoid streets whenever possible. - Obey and follow all legal pedestrian pathways, and laws that apply to pedestrians. - Be alert to the danger of motor vehicles in parking lots, or if you must cross a road. - It may be hard for drivers to see you.
-Make eye contact with drivers before you proceed.
-When in doubt, yield until you are sure it is safe.
+- 1. This product is not intended for street use. - 2.
+Avoid streets whenever possible. - Obey and follow all legal pedestrian pathways, and laws that apply to pedestrians. - Be alert to the danger of motor vehicles in parking lots, or if you must cross a road.